webofdata/specification-archived/specification.md

 ## Web of Data Protocol

 The WoD protocol consists of a service definition and the related semantics for each operation.
 The operations are described in prose and swagger.
 The protocol is split into three distinct areas; data management, data synchronisation, and data query.

+The WoD protocol intentionally covers a wide scope of data publishing, data management and data query use cases.
+It is perfectly acceptable for implementations to support small sections of this API and still be compliant and useful members of the web of data.
+The only requirement is that implementations must be consistent, e.g. if it supports 'create-dataset' operation then it must also support 'get-datasets', but another service can offer 'get-datasets' without offering 'create-datasets'.
+This is to be expected when some implementations are layers over existing read-only data sources.
+All operations are clearly marked to indicate if they are required.
+For operations that are not mandatory they can return a suitable 'not implemented' response.

 ## Common Definitions

-The following type definitions are used and referenced throughout the protocol description.
+The following swagger data type definitions are used and referenced throughout the protocol description.
 They are listed here just once.

 <pre>